How Our Rates Compare

 The cost of a Harvard parking permit can be reduced by up to 35% if it is paid for through automatic payroll deduction.
 The Internal Revenue Service allows employers to exclude the cost of parking for eligible commuting employees from state and federal payroll taxes.
 This means that when you use payroll deduction your Harvard parking permit fee is subtracted from your gross earnings before taxes are applied.
 This is similar to other tax-deferred deductions such as medical insurance and 403b investment plans.
 Depending on your income tax bracket, this results in net savings of up to 35% off the cost of your parking.
-The pre-tax limit for 2017 remains at $255.00 a month.
+The pre-tax limit for 2018 is $260.00 per month.

 Please refer to the following table for examples of how pre-tax savings compares with net cost.

 |Permit Type||Current Rates||Estimated Net Cost w/Payroll Deduction|

 Other benefits to choosing payroll deduction include:

 - Payroll deductions are spread over 11 months for most commuters renewing online.
 Reserved permit holders will receive deductions over 12 months.

 - The FY18 cost of parking for most commuters choosing payroll deduction will be approximately $5.69 - $6.09 per day (average 21 working days per month).

 Harvard's academic mission has driven extensive campus development on sites formally used as surface lots.
 The cost to replace parking underground is in excess of $100,000 per space.
 Compared to open surface lots the cost to operate and maintain these new facilities is significantly higher.